Lerg/extension-sfmtrandom/README.md

 The following implementation SFMT19937 can be compiled in three possible platforms:

-Standard C without SIMD instructions
+- Standard C without SIMD instructions
-CPUs with Intel's SSE2 instructions + C compiler which supports these feature CPUs with PowerPC's AltiVec instructions + C compiler which supports these feature In each platform, SFMT has better performance than MT.
+- CPUs with Intel's SSE2 instructions + C compiler which supports these feature

-We put tables of equidistribution of SFMT.
-They are 32bit and 64bit.
+- CPUs with PowerPC's AltiVec instructions + C compiler which supports these feature In each platform, SFMT has better performance than MT.

 # Setup